A7med-3laa227/Telecome_Case_Study/README.md

 4️⃣ Auditing
 An auditing table was implemented to track essential information, such as:

-Number of movements performed for each file
+-Number of movements performed for each file.

-Number of records successfully transformed
+-Number of records successfully transformed.

-Number of records rejected
+-Number of records rejected.

-Linking the file name with the corresponding auditing information
+-Linking the file name with the corresponding auditing information.